 Students are young adults whose interests often change; and thus, in some cases, preferences for electives also change.
-Because this happens with considerable frequency at the beginning of each year, students are not required to complete an add/drop form when adding or dropping electives (as long as they maintain the five course minimum) until after the first week of school.
-Course adds should be made by the conclusion of the second week of classes.
+Because this happens with considerable frequency at the beginning of each year, students are not required to complete an add/drop form when adding or dropping electives (as long as they maintain the five course minimum) until after the first full week of school.
+Course adds should be made by the conclusion of the second full week of classes.

 To withdraw from a course without having a grade noted on the permanent transcript, students must do so according to the following deadlines:

 - .50 credit course – prior to the 20th class meeting